What is a land loan?

 What to think about when choosing vacant land loans

-Before you compare different land loan products on the Canstar website, here are some important things to consider when looking for a loan to purchase land.
+Before you apply for a land loan, here are some important things to consider when looking for a loan to purchase land.

 Banks are often more careful when considering applications for a loan to purchase land.
-Lenders view vacant land loans as more risky than other types of home loans for reasons such as the following:
+Many lenders view vacant land loans as more risky than other types of home loans for reasons such as the following:

 - Land prices can fluctuate much more rapidly than the price of an existing home, particularly in regional areas.

-- Vacant land can take much longer to sell than an existing home.
+- Vacant land can take longer to sell than an existing home.

 Lenders may worry about what will happen if you default on your loan and they end up with a plot of land with no house on it.

-For this reason, vacant land loans are harder to find in Australia than construction loans or home loans to buy a house and land package.
-However, there are options out there, so it’s worth comparing home loans on the Canstar website.
+For this reason, vacant land loans are often harder to find in Australia than construction loans or home loans to buy a house and land package.

-The table below displays a snapshot of principal and interest variable home loan products available for construction on Canstar’s database, sorted by comparision rate (lowest-highest).
-The products and star ratings displayed are based on a loan amount of $600,000 at 80% LVR for a property in NSW .
+If you think you will be ready to start building your house in the near future, you may wish to consider a construction loan rather than a land loan.
+The table below displays a snapshot of principal and interest variable home loan products available for construction on Canstar’s database, sorted by star rating and then alphabetically by provider.
+The products and star ratings displayed are based on a loan amount of $600,000 at 80% LVR for a property in NSW.
+Check upfront with your provider and read the loan documentation to confirm the details of a particular loan product and whether it meets your needs before deciding to commit to it.

 Location, location, location

-The location, access, and zoning regulations play an important factor in a lender’s assessment of a land loan.
+The location, access, and zoning regulations of a piece of land can play an important factor in a lender’s assessment of a land loan.
 The more central and easily accessible a block of land is, the more likely it is that you will secure a loan.

 Why do you want a land loan?